CrimeOwl AI logoCrimeOwl AI

 Lead #1

-Extensive dental work valued at $20,000 including porcelain fused to metal crowns, root canal, full gold crown, and three-unit fixed partial denture—can these restorations be matched to dental records of missing persons?
+Extensive dental work worth $20,000 including porcelain fused to metal crowns, root canal, full gold crown, and three-unit fixed partial denture—could distinctive restorations help identify the victim or locate her dentist?

 💡